chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 Features
 --------

-- Solver : ``gls_navier_stokes_2d``
+- Solver: ``gls_navier_stokes_2d`` (with Q1-Q1)
 - Steady and pseudo steady state solution
-- Comparison with benchmark and analytical data
+- Comparison with benchmark solutions
 - Mesh refinement and error analysis

 Location of the example
 -----------------------

-- Base case (:math:`Re < 700`) : ``/examples/incompressible_flow/2d-backward-facing-step/Reynolds100-600``
+- Base case (:math:`Re < 700`): ``/examples/incompressible_flow/2d-backward-facing-step/Reynolds100-600``
-- Higher-Reynolds case (:math:`Re \geq 700`) : ``/examples/incompressible_flow/2d-backward-facing-step/Reynolds700-1000``
+- Higher-Reynolds case (:math:`Re \geq 700`): ``/examples/incompressible_flow/2d-backward-facing-step/Reynolds700-1000``

 Description of the case
 -----------------------

 In this example, a bidimensional flow goes past a backward-facing step.
-The flow enters from the left inlet and seperates from the bottom wall at the step, and then reattaches to it further downstream at a distance :math:`x_r` from the step.
+The flow enters from the left inlet and separates from the bottom wall at the step, and then reattaches to it further downstream at a distance :math:`x_r` from the step.

 .. image:: image/backward_facing_step_description.png